Chandler Municipal Airport: 2021 mid-air collision

-In 2021, a aerial collision between two aircraft over Chandler occurred.
+In 2021, an aerial collision between two aircraft over Chandler occurred.
 A Piper PA-28-181 Archer II on a training flight collided with a Robinson R22 near Phoenix.
 The crash occurred at 07:30 local time.

 The Piper PA-28-181 Archer II landed safely with damage to its landing gear.
 The Robinson R22 crashed and burst into flames.